 For further information or to speak to one of our experts, please get in touch

-India is a Chartered Legal Executive Lawyer specialising in Mental Health Law.
+India is an Associate Chartered Legal Executive Lawyer specialising in Mental Health Law.
 India set up the Mental Health Department within Biscoes in 2018 and is the Legal Aid Supervisor for the Department.

 India is also a member of the Law Society’s Mental Health Accreditation Scheme which means that she has been independently examined and accepted by the Law Society as an expert in Mental Health Law and is thus able to represent individuals detained under the Mental Health Act 1983 (as amended) (MHA 1983) before the First-Tier Tribunal (Health, Education and Social Care Chamber).

 India has a wealth of experience in assisting, advising and representing individuals detained under the MHA 1983 and is dedicated to her clients and putting their rights at the heart of their cases.
 India takes an individualistic approach to all of her cases and is a passionate advocate for her clients.

 India was awarded ‘Runner Up’ for Junior Lawyer of the Year 2019 at the Hampshire Law Society Legal Awards 2019.
 She also achieved a ‘Highly Commended’ Award in the category of Young Lawyer of the Year at the LawNet Awards 2019/20.

 - Hospital Managers Hearings – representation of individuals detained under MHA 1983 in Hospital Manager Hearings, whether a requested hearing or renewal hearing

 - Tribunal Hearings – representation of individuals detained under MHA 1983 in Mental Health Tribunal Hearings before the First-Tier Tribunal

 - Care and Treatment Reviews (CTR) – advocating for patients with Autism and/or Learning Disability cases in CTRs